U.S. Supplement/Issue 64/Text

 NSA Recommends New Literature[edit]

 To meet a long-felt need for literature that would appeal to people of Jewish background, two new items are now offered by the Bahá’í Publishing Trust.
-(See announcement in May Bahá’í News, p.
+(See announcement in May BAHÁ’Í NEWS, p.
 16.)

 In view of the heavy Jewish population in this country, especially in the large cities, there are many thousands who could be attracted to the Faith by this material.
 The National Spiritual Assembly recommends extensive use of the new literature by communities, groups and individuals.
-The cost is not great and the two items can be mailed together; the reprint being an “attention-getter" while the Bahá’í pamphlet presents
+The cost is not great and the two items can be mailed together; the reprint being an "attention-getter" while the Bahá’í pamphlet presents the Faith in a way that would be of interest to all people of Jewish background.
+It is suggested that the believers fully acquaint themselves with the content of the new pieces in order that they will know how to use them to the best advantage, and in order to be prepared to answer questions.

 Order directly from Bahá’í Publishing Trust, 110 Linden Avenue, Wilmette, Illinois.